Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Computational Cost and Scalability Analysis

 \section{Computational Cost and Scalability Analysis}

 \textbf{Token Usage Overview.} Table~\ref{tab:token_scaling} reports token consumption across system configurations.
 The full \textsc{PROClaim} pipeline consumes an average of 210,900 tokens per claim.
-This figure reflects the cumulative cost of primary debate, role-switched debate, and three-judge panel evaluation---the three structurally essential components.
+This figure reflects the cumulative cost of primary debate, role-switched debate, and three-judge panel evaluation, the three structurally essential components.
 For context, Standard MAD consumes only 18,900 tokens per claim, making \textsc{PROClaim} approximately $11\times$ more token-intensive.
 However, as the ablation demonstrates, each high-cost component corresponds directly to a measurable accuracy contribution: P-RAG ($+7.5$~pp), role-switching ($+4.2$~pp), and the three-judge panel ($+3.3$~pp).
-The one component that does \emph{not} contribute proportionally to accuracy --- self-reflection---is also the one that \emph{reduces} token usage: disabling it increases consumption from 210,900 to 247,300 tokens ($+17\%$) while recovering only 0.8~pp, confirming that self-reflection functions as an economic governor rather than a performance driver.
+The one component that does \emph{not} contribute proportionally to accuracy, self-reflection, is also the one that \emph{reduces} token usage: disabling it increases consumption from 210,900 to 247,300 tokens ($+17\%$) while recovering only 0.8~pp, confirming that self-reflection functions as an economic governor rather than a performance driver.

 \textbf{Cost-Accuracy Trade-off as a Pareto Front.} Figure~\ref{fig:pareto} situates \textsc{PROClaim} relative to its ablated variants on the accuracy--token-cost plane.
 Although the full pipeline is not the cheapest configuration, it occupies the Pareto-optimal frontier: no single-ablation variant achieves equal or higher accuracy at lower cost.
 Notably, \emph{removing P-RAG saves only 22,000 tokens per claim ($-10\%$) while costing 7.5 accuracy points}, the worst trade-off of any ablation; the evidence pool nearly halves (37.5 vs.\ 67.5 documents), and the saved tokens are consumed by longer debates on weaker evidence (6.00 vs.\ 5.47 rounds on average).
-By contrast, self-reflection offers the most favourable trade: it consumes a disproportionately small share of total tokens while cutting rounds by 29\% (7.06 $\to$ 5.47) and token usage by 17\%, positioning it as the primary cost-control lever in any resource-constrained deployment.
+By contrast, self-reflection offers the most favourable trade: removing it increases rounds by 29\% (5.47 $\to$ 7.06) and token usage by 17\% (210.9K $\to$ 247.3K), positioning its stopping signal as the primary cost-control lever in any resource-constrained deployment.